mojaffar/system-design-patterns/README.md

 # system-design-patterns
 A collection of system design examples, scalable architecture patterns, and hands-on coding implementations for designing robust, high-performance systems

-Order Processing System - Example of RabbitMQ
+1 .Order Processing System - Example of RabbitMQ